-If you have green, white, blue or European ash trees growing on your property and you want to keep them from succumbing to Emerald Ash Borer (EAB), the window of time to protect them is now.
+If you have green, white, blue, or European ash trees growing on your property and you want to keep them from succumbing to Emerald Ash Borer (EAB), the window of time to protect them is now.
 Untreated trees will die!
 If you are waiting for EAB to officially be confirmed in your municipality before you make a management decision, the insect is already way ahead of you.
 With each new EAB find, research has consistently shown that EAB has already been in the area for 3 to 5 years.
 We must consider southeastern Wisconsin infested.
 I firmly believe that all properties in this region are within a 15-mile radius of a known infestation.
-If you want to save certain ash trees on your property and you have not yet begun a treatment program, now is the time.
+If you want to save certain ash trees on your property and you have not yet begun an emerald ash borer treatment trunk injections program, now is the time.
 Don’t wait until next year!

-With EAB pressure on the increase in our region, we use a trunk injection with Emamectin Benzoate.
-This trunk injection is showing a higher effectiveness rate than the soil injection treatments using Imidacloprid for providing satisfactory EAB control that was used in previous years.
+With EAB pressure on the increase in our region, we use a trunk ash tree injection with Emamectin Benzoate.
+This trunk ash tree injection is showing a higher effectiveness rate than the soil injection treatments using Imidacloprid for providing satisfactory EAB control that was used in previous years.
 The Emamectin Benzoate treatment continues to show 99% effectiveness for two years, even in high EAB pressure areas.

-The biggest key to making your plan work for you is to have a professional out on your property right away to assess your ash trees.
+The biggest key to making your plan work for you is to have a professional out on your property right away to assess the damage of the emerald ash borer and provide treatment trunk injections.
 Call your Wachtel Tree Science certified arborist today and schedule an appointment.